Recovery on the market

 Market sentiment and trends

-Both prime rent and vacancy rate increase slightly
+Both prime rents and vacancy rate on the rise

-High completion figures combined with low demand led to a slight increase in the vacancy rate in the city of Hannover to 5.3% in 2024 (2023: 4.9%).
+Comparatively high completion figures compared to the slow recovery in demand will lead to a slight increase in the vacancy rate in the city of Hannover to 5.3% by the end of 2024 (2023: 4.9%).
+Market participants expect the vacancy rate to rise further to 5.8% in 2025.

 Sharp slump in completions

-With only 44,000 sqm of new build completions and refurbishments in 2024, there was a sharp drop compared to the previous year, when a record figure of over 100,000 sqm was achieved.
+With a volume of 52,000 sqm of new build completions and refurbishments in 2024, there will be a sharp slump compared to the previous year, when a record figure of over 100,000 sqm was achieved.
 The high level of completions in 2023 was mainly due to the completion of Continental's corporate headquarters.
-In 2024, just under 80,000 sqm of office space is expected to be added to the market through new construction and refurbishment.
-Looking ahead, the completion figures will tend to decline over the next few years and settle at a level of around 50,000 sqm per year in the medium term.
+In 2025, only just under 55,000 sqm of office space is expected to be added to the market through new construction and refurbishment.
+In the medium term, a further decline in completions is expected, which should settle at a level of just under 40,000 sqm per year.

 Investment market for offices picks up slightly

-While the letting business picked up again significantly in 2024, the investment market for office properties is only slowly gaining momentum.
-The investment volume for office properties in Hanover rose from €85.5 million in the previous year to just under €107 million in 2024.
+While the letting business has picked up significantly since the fourth quarter of 2024, the investment market for office properties is only slowly regaining momentum.
+The transaction volume in 2024 only rose from €85.5 million in the previous year to just under €107 million.

 Institutional players in particular are acting very cautiously.
-A small number of newly initiated or as yet uncompleted sales processes are currently keeping transaction volumes low.
+A small number of newly initiated or as yet uncompleted sales processes mean that market activity remains subdued.

-Outlook: The changing world of work is drastically altering space requirements
+Outlook: The changing world of work is drastically altering the demand for space

-The changing requirements for office space due to remote working reflect the new reality of work.
-Since the coronavirus pandemic, up to 70% of employees, particularly in typical office jobs, have been working at least partially from home or in third-party locations such as co-working spaces.
-Office occupancy in Germany is around 40 to 50% on average, around a third lower than before the pandemic (60 to 80% occupancy).
+The changing requirements for office space due to remote working reflect a new working reality.
+Since the coronavirus pandemic, up to 70% of employees, particularly in typical office jobs, have worked at least partially from home or in external locations such as co-working spaces.
+Although this trend appears to be flattening out somewhat, real estate market experts expect demand for space in Germany's A-cities to decline noticeably in the medium to long term.

 Focus on high-quality buildings in attractive locations

-The changing requirements and expectations of companies and their employees with regard to office space are bringing the importance of ESG factors in connection with location, design, technology and space quality more into focus.
+The changing requirements and expectations of companies and their employees for office space are bringing ESG factors in connection with location, design, technology and space quality more into focus.
 At the same time, existing buildings of older standards in peripheral locations are coming under further pressure.
-The average rents shown in the report are no longer achievable everywhere.
+The rents shown in the report are no longer achievable everywhere.

 Market environment remains tense - improved negotiating position on the tenant side

-Market environment remains challenging, but demand is picking up again despite uncertainties.
+Market environment remains challenging, but demand is picking up again significantly despite existing uncertainties

 Add this information to the basket